 Le Marais District & Place Des Vosges- Paris

-This tree-lined romantic square is one of the oldest and most handsome square in Paris.
+This tree-lined romantic square in the east of Paris is one of the oldest and most handsome square in Paris.
 Surrounded by the arcades of splendid palaces, it was a meeting place for its elegant and wealthy population in the 17th century.
 Originally called ‘La Place Royale’ in 1612, it received its current name after the Revolution.

 back to the monuments